 This means when you include items like onion and garlic in your recipes, you are unleashing FODMAPs on your food; even if you pull out the pieces you can see.

-If, however, you cook a FODMAP in fat, the bonds will stay intact.
-This keeps the FODMAP compounds safely inside your food while the fat picks up the flavour.
+But, if you cook a FODMAP in fat, the bonds will stay together.
+This keeps the FODMAP molecules safely inside your food while the fat picks up the flavour.
+Just remember to pull out the pieces before you add any other ingredients.

 Anytime a recipe calls for both a fat and onion I make an easy swap for onion infused oil or butter.
 This way I keep the flavour and not the FODMAPs.
 This principle applies to garlic as well.